Create a Home Escape Plan

 Prince George Fire Rescue operates four (4) fire halls to protect the public.

 Response Map shows the fire hall locations and the areas of the City they cover.

 Located in downtown adjacent to City Hall, Fire Hall #1 houses Fire Administration, Prevention, Training, and Fire Dispatch.
-The Hall serves residential, commercial, and light/heavy industrial areas in the downtown, Blackburn, BC Rail, and south to the base of Peden Hill.
+The Hall serves residential, commercial, and light/heavy industrial areas in the downtown area, Blackburn, BC Rail, and south to the base of Peden Hill.

 Firefighter rescue training is conducted in Fire Hall #2, which is located at 5th Avenue and Ospika Boulevard.
 Fire Hall #2 serves residential, commercial, and light/heavy industrial areas west of Central Street, North Nechako, and the PG Pulpmill Road.